Zxoir/RapidMind/README.md

 *   Users must tap the screen as quickly as possible.
 *   If tapped within 1 second after the screen turns green, the user wins.
 Otherwise, the user loses.
 *   Displays the reaction time or a message if the user missed the opportunity.

+### Memory Sequence
+* Presents a sequence of colors or sounds that users must repeat.
+* Increases in difficulty as players progress through the levels.
+* Tests both memory and attention skills.

+### English Spelling Quiz

+* Plays a sound of a word, prompting users to spell it correctly.
+* Provides immediate feedback on spelling accuracy.
+* Enhances vocabulary and spelling skills through repetitive practice.

 ## Getting Started
 ### Prerequisites